bsand49/MS.SearchSolution/MS.SearchSolution.BE/README.md

 `GET ../api/search/persons?searchTerm={searchTerm}`

 ## Run BE API in Terminal
 Before you begin, ensure you are in the BE's directory.
-I.e. `{pathToRepo}/MS.SearchSolution.BE`
+I.e. `{pathToRepo}/MS.SearchSolution.BE`.

+If you plan to run ms-searchsolution-fe on a port other than `localhost:3000` locally, or `localhost:9050` in Docker, you will need to amend the URLs specified in the CORS policy configured as standard in `MS.SearchSolutions.BE.API.Program.cs`, before you run the application.

 ### Clean Solution
 Run command